kristacannady/MovieSearchTool/README.md

 ## Website
 https://kristacannady.github.io/MovieSearchTool/
 ## Contribution
-Made with ❤️ by Krista Cannady, Andrew Popio, and Ash Mustafa
+Made with ❤️ by Krista Cannady and Ash Mustafa